x3penguin/Nemo-L-F/frontend/README.md

 # Nemo Lost & Found - Frontend

-This repository contains the frontend application for Nemo Lost & Found, a platform that connects people who have lost items with those who have found them.
+This folder contains the frontend application for Nemo Lost & Found, a platform that connects people who have lost items with those who have found them.

 ## Features